0xmikko/nearcontracts/README.md

 Backend Github: https://github.com/MikaelLazarev/nearcontracts-server

 ### Inspiration
-Near protocol looks much friendly than other blockchains, especially in onboarding process.
-My goal is to make it more popular and practical usage.
-Simpilifed login & signup flow makes Near protocol very promising for real adoption.
+Near protocol makes a huge step to simplify interation with blokchain for majorty of people.
+Simple signup & login flow (without intsalling metamask or writing BIP39 codes on paper) makes Near protocol very promising for real adoption.
+It's inspired me to use the same approach for writing smartcontracts.

 ### Problem

-Majority of people are know nothing about smart contracts.
-Only tech-savvy people could understand them pretty well.
+Usual contracts are very popular and written in human language but have no automation.
+Smartcontracts are executed automatically but could not be read only for tech-savvy people.
+Current economic turmoil could bring default crisis, when partner would no be willing to pay obligations.

+This situation makes a deep negative impact for contracts with small sums cause legal services and a lot of issues  could understand them pretty well.
 However, with current ecomonic turmoil and lack of trust, we need someting better that regular contracts especially to work with foreign partnets.

+This behavior puts particular pressure on the contracts for small amounts, for the sake of which they are usually not sued, since legal costs are high and also require a lot of time and effort.

 ### Solution

-NearContacts allows you to write your contract using markdown language and create and use special symbols to add smartcontracts functionality.
-So, you could simply copy your existing contract and convert it into smart contract with a few clicks!

-Smartconttracts works well, however, both sides would have real contract which provided additional law protection!
+NearContacts allows you to write your contracts with human language as usual.
+Special syntax add an opportunty to add special blocks which are still human readable but add extract smart contract features.
+It automates all processes, described in smartcontracts and help to track all payment and submission events.

 ### How it works

-1. Login to https://nearcontracts.herokuapp.com and login with Google Account.
-2. Choose template from Template collection and than press "Create contract".
+1.You choose an usual conract template from Template collection and than press "Create contract".

 <img width="1440" alt="1" src="https://user-images.githubusercontent.com/26343374/82379935-6281c180-9a30-11ea-8335-1e384dd2aaee.png">